rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 You can build and install it like any other plugin (see [the plugin development guide](http://www.rabbitmq.com/plugin-development.html)).

+Binary packages are available at github in the downloads section.

+This plugin does not depend on any others.

 # Enabling the plugin

 To enable the plugin, set the value of the `auth_backends` configuration item